 For example, the HBRC's funding of Ngāi Te Whatuiāpiti marae/Ngāti Whatuiāpiti Tuturu o Kahungunu to develop a mauri monitoring framework for the Papanui Stream sub-catchment coincided with the HBRC's Ruataniwha Water Storage Scheme proposal (potentially the country's largest water storage dam), to support irrigation and land use intensification in the catchment.
 A targeted investigation by the council more than a decade ago found that Papanui was a major source of phosphorus to the Tukituki River and that "sources of phosphorus in the catchment were poorly understood".
 Phosphorus concentrations were reportedly increasing over time and it was expected that the "provision of additional irrigation water from the water storage project increases the potential for land use intensification in the Papanui catchment" which unless remedied and managed appropriately, would lead to further phosphorus and sediment export from the catchment (Lynch 2013:i).
 The development of the mauri monitoring framework was funded around that same time, with initial hapū feedback on the model being positive.
 Despite that value placed on the model, there is no evidence to indicate any ongoing funding from HBRC for maintenance, use and/or further development of the model.
-Maori use of models for more generalised freshwater management and not just consenting purposes seems to have increased more recently, including the development of more versatile frameworks and tools which can be used in varied contexts.
+Māori use of models for more generalised freshwater management and not just consenting purposes seems to have increased more recently, including the development of more versatile frameworks and tools which can be used in varied contexts.
 That trend was illustrated by the examples above and can also be seen in the use of Cultural Health Assessment models such as Tipa's Cultural Health Index (2004) and more recently developed 'Guidelines for Undertaking a Cultural Flow Preference Study' (2018).
-Another example is the use of two tools, Apiti Hono Tatai Hono, and Murihiku Cultural Waters Classification System, designed and developed by, with and for Ngāi Tahu ki Murihiku, applied by the case study Mana Tāhuna in relation to Te Wai Whakaata or Lake Hayes.
-But, in general, Tangata Whenua ability to engage in modelling that concerns their whole rohe and freshwater interests appears to remain very limited.
+Generally though, Tangata Whenua ability to engage in modelling that concerns their whole rohe and freshwater interests appears to remain very limited.